 What is Landscape Restoration?

 Landscape Restoration is a holistic, standards-based approach to conservation and restoration that generates environmental, biodiversity, and socioeconomic benefits for the well-being of the planet and communities.
-The design of project activities aims to ensure the drivers of historical deforestation and degradation are addressed through comprehensive programming.
-Through this approach, Eden Reforestation Projects (Eden) supports long-term sustainability across landscape project areas, laying the groundwork for healthy relationships between people and the landscapes on which we all depend.
+Projects are designed to ensure the drivers of historical deforestation and degradation are addressed through comprehensive programming.
+Through this approach, Eden Reforestation Projects (Eden) supports long-term sustainability across landscapes, laying the groundwork for healthy relationships between people and the land on which we all depend.

 Why is Landscape Restoration important?

 There is an urgent, critical need to prevent degradation and restore the world's ecosystem now.
-Through movements such as the UN Decade of Ecosystem Restoration, it has become apparent that planting trees is not enough to address the high level of global degradation.
-It is essential to transition from a series of small reforestation projects to more comprehensive planned methods of landscape restoration.
-This holistic approach will have a more significant impact that generates relevant, long-lasting results specific to the landscape and local community's needs.
+Through movements such as the UN Decade on Ecosystem Restoration, it has become apparent that planting trees is not enough to address the high level of global degradation.
+It is essential to transition from a series of reforestation projects to more comprehensive methods of landscape restoration.
+This holistic approach will have a more significant impact that generates relevant, long-lasting results for the landscape and local communities.

-Landscape Restoration is important for the environment and communities because it includes:
+Landscape Restoration benefits the environment and communities and is effective because it includes:

-- Comprehensively planned projects that generate relevant and long-lasting positive impacts
+- Comprehensively designed restoration efforts to generate relevant and long-lasting positive impacts

 - Broader restoration targets for the entire landscape

-- New initiatives to address drivers of historical deforestation and degradation in the long-term
+- New initiatives focused on addressing drivers of historical deforestation and landscape degradation in the long-term

-- Designated funding to address the landscape's most pressing challenges such as invasive species and fires
+- Designated funding to address the landscape's most pressing challenges such as invasive species and fire management

-- Revenue-generating activities by and for communities that creates additional income streams so the local population can maintain an improved livelihoods
+- Revenue-generating activities by and for communities that create additional income streams so the local population can maintain improved livelihoods and increase resilience

-- Strategic partnerships with credible organizations to amplify the impact on the environment, community, and biodiversity
+- Strategic partnerships with like-minded organizations to amplify environmental, community, and biodiversity impact